 Solar power storage also called a solar battery, allows you to capture electricity, so you can use it at a later time.
-For example, you can store the power that your solar panels produce throughout the day and use it at night when you need it the most.
+For example, you can store the power that your solar panel in Dubai produce throughout the day and use it at night when you need it the most.

 This relatively new technology may be worth considering if you generate your power at home with solar panels, but could use more outside of daylight hours, or plan to start doing so.
 Read on to learn about solar power storage, how much it costs, and the pros and cons of batteries.